Hlibisev/Fast-MultiTask-Yolo-iOS/README.md

 ```

 ### Pipeline model
-As an experiment, I had a hypothesis to connect resize and yolo into one model with hardcoded resolution, and this can be done through coremltools.
+As an experiment, I had a hypothesis to connect resize and yolo into one model with hardcoded resolution, and this can be done through `coremltools`.

 ```python
 resizer = ct.convert(